tharun571/QUE-Frontend/README.md

 <br></br>

 # From the Developers
+* * *
 ### Challenges Faced
-* * *
-A major challenge that we faced was keeping track of authentic accounts, people leaving the queue, and ...
+* A major challenge that we faced was keeping track of authentic accounts and people leaving the queue.
+* Connecting frontend and backend required learning new technologies.
+* Keeping track of enqueing and dequeing and updating it live on the app was a challenge.